-- 31. Over the past month are you no longer eating/have you dropped some foods that you used to like in the past, because you have become tired or bored of them?
+31. Over the past month, is your child no longer eating some foods that he/she used to like in the past, because he/she has become tired or bored of them?
 Can you give me examples?
+Rating:

-Rating: - 0 Has not become tired or bored of any foods and has not dropped any in the past month
+0 - Has not become tired or bored of any foods and has not dropped any in the past month 1 -

-- 1 - - 2 Has become tired or bored of one or two foods, but has not stopped eating them - 3 - - 4- Has become tired or bored of a few foods and is eating less of them in the past month, or has become tired or bored of one food and has not been eating it in the past month - 5 - - 6- Has become tired or bored of many foods and has stopped eating them in the past month
+$2\,-$ Seems to have become tired or bored of one or two foods, but has not stopped eating them

+4 - Has become tired or bored of a few foods and is eating less of them in the past month or has become tired or bored of one food and has not been eating it in the past month 5 -

+$6\,$ - Has become tired or bored of many foods and has stopped eating them in the past month

-If respondent is completely tube-fed, mark as 888 (not applicable).
+If respondent is completely tube-fed, mark as 888 (not applicable)

-32. If someone asked you to try a new food that is not something you have ever eaten before, how likely would you be to try it?
-How would you feel about trying it?
+32. If someone asked your child to try a new food that is not something he/she has ever eaten before, how likely would he/she be to try it?
+How do you think he/she would feel about trying it?
+Rating:

-- 0 Would eagerly try the new food - 1 Would try the new food without distress - 2 Would try the new food with caution - 3 Would consider trying the new food, but may only lick or taste it - 4 Would not consider trying the new food, but could tolerate the new food being present on the plate - 5 Would not even consider trying the new food, but could tolerate the new food being present in the room - 6 Would not even consider trying the new food, and would be distressed by the new food being present
+- 0 Would eagerly try the new food

+- 1 Would try the new food without distress

+- 2 Would try the new food with caution

+- 3 Would consider trying the new food, but may only lick or taste it

+4 - Would not consider trying the new food, but could tolerate the new food being present on the plate

+5 - Would not even consider trying the new food, but could tolerate the new food being present in the room

+6 - Would not even consider trying the new food, and would be distressed by the new food being present

-33. Over the past month has there been a concern (e.g., from doctors, family etc.) that you are having difficulty meeting your calorie needs [due to avoidance or restriction of food intake]?
-OR Have your family or doctors been worried that you are finding it difficult to eat enough?
+33. Over the past month, has there been concern (e.g., from doctors, family etc.) that your child is having difficulty meeting his/her calorie needs [due to avoidance or restriction of food intake]?
 Note: Do NOT count calories that come from tube-feeding, nutritional supplement drinks, or other high energy drinks.